nocomplexity/FreeAndOpenMachineLearning/architecture.rst

 * Data encryption / decryption tools
 * Data search tools (analytics tools)

 Without good data tools you are lost when doing machine learning for real.
 The good news is: There are a lot of OSS data tools you can use.
-Depending if you have raw csv, json or syslog data you will need other tools to prepare the dataset.
+Depending if you have raw csv, json or syslog data you need other tools to prepare the dataset.
 The challenge is to choose tools that integrate good in your landscape and save you time when preparing your data for starting developing your machine learning models.
-Since most of the time when developing machine learning applications you will be fighting with data, it is recommended to try multiple tools.
-Most of the time you will learn that a mix of tools is the best option, since a single data tool will never cover all your needs.
-So leave some freedom within your architecture for your team members who will be dealing with data work (cleaning, preparation etc).
+Since most of the time when developing machine learning applications you are fighting with data, it is recommended to try multiple tools.
+Most of the time you experience that a mix of tools is the best option, since a single data tool never covers all your needs.
+So leave some freedom within your architecture for your team members who deal with data related work (cleaning, preparation etc).

 The field of ‘data analytics’ and ‘business intelligence’ is a mature field for decades within IT.
-So you will find many tools that are excellent for data analytics and/or reporting.
+So you will discover that many FOSS tools that are excellent for data analytics.
 But keep in mind that the purpose of fighting with data for machine learning is in essence only for data cleaning and feature extraction.
 So be aware of ‘old’  tools that are rebranded as new data science tools for machine learning.
 There is no magic data tool preparation of data for machine learning.
-Sometimes old-skool unix tool like awk or sed will just do the job.
+Sometimes old-skool unix tool like awk or sed just do the job simple and effective.

 Besides tools that assist you with preparing the data pipeline, there are also good (open) tools for finding open datasets that you can use for your machine learning application.
 See the reference section for some tips.

 To prepare your data working with the data within your browser seems a nice idea.
 You can visual connect data sources and e.g. create visuals by clicking on data.
 Or inspecting data in a visual way.
-There is however one major drawback: Despite the great progress made on very good and nice looking JavaScript frameworks for visualization, handling data within a browser DOM is and will take your browser over the limit.
+There is however one major drawback: Despite the great progress made on very good and nice looking JavaScript frameworks for visualization, handling data within a browser DOM still takes your browser over the limit.
 You can still expect hang-ups, indefinitely waits and very slow interaction.
 At least when not implemented well.
 But implementation of on screen data visualisation (Drag-and-Drop browser based) is requires an architecture and design approach that focus on performance and usability from day 1.
 Unfortunately many visual web based data visualization tools use an generic JS framework that is designed from another angle.
-So be aware that if you try to display all your data, it will eat all your resources(CPU, memory) and you will get a lot of frustration.
-So most of the time using a Jupyter Notebook will be a safe choice when preparing your data sets.
+So be aware that if you try to display all your data, it eats all your resources(CPU, memory) and you get a lot of frustration.
+So most of the time using a Jupyter Notebook is a safe choice when preparing your data sets.

 Hosting
 ^^^^^^^^^^